The next time the rain gets you down, check out one of these indoor activities to get you off your feet and into the city.

 2 – 6.
 Take a cooking class

 Get out of your kitchen comfort zone and take a cooking class with your friends, family, or loved ones.
-Not only will you have fun and eat fantastic food, you’ll also be able to recreate the dishes afterwards as many times as you want.
+Not only will you have fun and eat fantastic food, but you’ll also be able to recreate the dishes afterward as many times as you want.

 7. Visit the Theater of Electricity at the Boston Museum of Science

 The Boston Museum of Science, a learning hotspot for the young and the young at heart, is home to a unique showcase of the power of static electricity.
 Two pillars topped by luminescent orbs stand in the center of the museum’s Theater of Electricity.
 The theater hosts a show entitled Lightning!, which shows the power of electricity, and the performance is included in the price of admission for the museum’s Exhibit Halls.

 8. …and while you’re there, catch a movie at Mugar Omni Theater.

 IMAX fans will love the five-story-tall screen at the Mugar Omni Theater at the Museum of Science.
 Current showings include Superpower Dogs and Back from the Brink, a documentary that follows three true stories of animal breeds that were saved from the brink of extinction.

 Find the Museum of Science and Mug Omni Theatre at 1 Education Circle, Cambridge, MA 02141.

 If you’re in the mood to take a blast into the past despite the weather, make it an adventure and ‘discover’ these underground hangouts.
 For instance, hidden underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
 Despite its location just beneath one of Boston’s eminent tourist destinations, many tourists and locals alike unwittingly pass by this charming underground spot!
 Check out our full list of ‘hidden’ speakeasies and find a new favorite spot.